mupif/mupif/mupif/doc/source/userman.rst

 *Example08-transiTM-JobMan-distrib*.
-First, the simulation scenario connects to the nameserver and subsequently the handle to thermal solver allocated by the corresponding job manager is created using *PyroUtil.allocateApplicationWithJobManager service.* This service first obtains the remote handle of the job manager for thermal application, requests allocation of a new instance of thermal solver, returning an instance of RemoteModel decorator, a class which encapsulate all the
+First, the simulation scenario connects to the nameserver and subsequently the handle to thermal solver allocated by the corresponding job manager is created using *pyroutil.allocateApplicationWithJobManager service.* This service first obtains the remote handle of the job manager for thermal application, requests allocation of a new instance of thermal solver, returning an instance of RemoteModel decorator, a class which encapsulate all the